dpaetsch/CompilerDesign_OCAML/README.md

 # CompilerDesign in OCAML

-Desigining a Compiler from Scratch using OCAML and menhir.
+Desigining a Compiler from scratch using OCAML and menhir.
 Supports type checking, frontend, backend, data structures and other features.

+(Part of school projects)